-Context: Virtual Reality (VR) and Augmented Reality (AR) have become more popular and more frequently used to 'hang out', share experiences, and exchange information.
+Context: Virtual Reality (VR) and Augmented Reality (AR) have become more popular82 and more frequently used to 'hang out', share experiences, and exchange information.
 Virtual Reality is an artificial environment which is experienced through VR googles which take the user into a new world through sight and sound.
-Augmented Reality superimposes a computergenerated image on a user's view of the real world. providing interactive composite view of the real world currently this can be done using a form of headset or a phone.
+Augmented Reality superimposes a computergenerated image on a user's view of the real world, providing an interactive composite view of the real world currently this can be done using a form of headset or a phone.

-Forward leaning marketing strategies include VR and strategies to reach their target audiences.
-For the first time. the 2024 presidential election saw active campaigning in VR and AR.
+Forward leaning marketing strategies include VR and AR strategies to reach their target audiences.
+For the first the 2024 time. presidential election saw active campaigning in VR and AR.
 Public opinion is also measured in these digital realities as well.
 Many agencies in the intelligence community have recognized the value of information acquired through VR/AR and the Office of the Director of National Intelligence issues the following memo creating a new collections method VR/AR-INT.
-The Chairman of the Joint Chiefs of Staff and
+The Chairman of the Joint of Staff Chiefs and

-\ FICTIONAL MEMO FROM THE FUTURE FOR SMA REPORT \ UNCLASSIFIED DIRECTOR OF NATIONAL INTELLIGENCE WASHINGTON, DC 20511 XX 2024-00776 MEMORANDUM FOR: Distribution SUBJECT: New Intelligence Collection Discipline As technology evolves and disruptive forms of technologies emerge, the intelligence community needs to adapt its collection methods to meet the demands of the 21st Century.
-In efforts to respond to the ubiquitous rise and use of alternative realities such as Virtual Reality (VR) and Augmented Reality (AR), a new intelligence collection discipline must be created.
-ODNI now recognizes VR/AR-INT to be a new collection discipline.
-There will be concerted intelligence community effort to train intelligence analysts to understand, collect and fuse intelligence from these realities.
-More information on the logistical and operational path forward will be communicated next week.
-If you have any questions contact Mr. John Doe at (000) 000 - 0000.
-October 9, 2024 Date Distribution: Director, Central Intelligence Agency Director, Defense Intelligence Agency Director, National Geospatial-Intelligence Agency Director, National Security Agency Director, National Reconnaissance Office Copy to: Director, Information Security Oversight Office Under Secretary of Defense for Intelligence \ FICTIONAL MEMO FROM THE FUTURE FOR SMA REPORT \ Written by Dr. Lydia Kostopoulos for the JS SMA
+FICTIONAL MEMO FROM THE FUTURE FOR SMA REPORT

+UNCLASSIFIED

+DIRECTO DR OF NATIONAL INTELLIGENCE Washington, DC 20511

+XX 2024-00776

+MEMORANDUM FOR: Distribution

+SUBJECT: New Intelligence Collection Discipline

+As technology evolves and intelligence community needs t of the 21st Century. disruptive forms of technologies emerge, the to adapt its collection methods to meet the demands

+iquitous rise and use of alternative realities such as mented Reality (AR), a new intelligence collection

+concerted intelligence commun collect and fuse intelligence fro INT to be a new collection discipline.
+There will be ity effort to train intelligence analysts to understand, m these realities.
+More information on the logistical ill be communicated next week.

+act Mr. John Doe at (000) 000 - 0000.

+Jang toe October 9, 2024

+Dr. Jane Doe Date

+Distribution:

+Director, Central Intelligence Ager

+Director, Defense Intelligence Age Director, National Geospatial-Intel

+Director, National Geospatial-Intel Director, National Security Agency

+Director, National Reconnaissance

+Copy to:

+Director, Information Security Ove

+Under Secretary of Defense for Int telligence

+FICTIONAL MEMO FROM THE FUTURE FOR SMA REPORT Written by Dr. Lydia Kostopoulos for the JS SMA